Homework 8 - Optimizations

 where each of your peephole optimizations changes the assembly code (i.e., where the .s

-file changes depending whether you use -p peephole
+file changes depending whether you use -p peephole or not), and specifically

 mention these programs, along with the specific changes to the assembly code that